taiku16/ansible_dev/README.md

 # ansible_dev

-This contains all practive ansible playbooks
+This contains all practice ansible playbooks